Welcome to Bembino

 - Egyptian Arabic

-- the diacritics for transcribed Ethiopic Ge’ez and
+- the diacritics for transcribed Ethiopic Ge’ez

-- some glyphs for Japanese (see below).
+- some glyphs for Japanese Hiragana and Katakana symbols, and

 We welcome suggestions, feedback, and requests.